gasymovrv/Education_project/notes/kubernetes.md

 kubectl apply -f my-deployment.yaml # First time it creates the deployment, and subsequent times it updates the deployment kubectl delete -f my-deployment.yaml

+# Port-forwarding from local port to pod port.
+Then we can use forwarded port through localhost.
+kubectl port-forward {pod-name} {local-port}:{pod-port}

 # kubectx and kubens utilities for switching between contexts and namespaces
 # https://github.com/ahmetb/kubectx
 kubectx # get clusters that are in kubeconfig